pavan-sai-11/ACM-TASKS/CNN/README.md

 ---

-## 📂 Dataset Description
+## 📂 Dataset

-The project uses the **NEU Surface Defect Dataset**, commonly used for industrial defect detection research.
+This project uses the **NEU Surface Defect Dataset**, a publicly available dataset used for research in industrial surface defect detection.

+The dataset contains grayscale images of steel surface defects categorized into six classes.

 ### Defect Classes

-The dataset contains six categories:

 - Crazing
 - Inclusion